ddemidov/amgcl/docs/benchmarks.rst

 The system matrix resulting from the problem discretization has block structure with blocks of 4-by-4 elements, and contains 713456 unknowns and 41277920 nonzeros.
-The assemblem problem is available to download at https://doi.org/10.5281/zenodo.1231818.
+The assembled problem is available to download at https://doi.org/10.5281/zenodo.1231818.

 There are at least two ways to solve the system.
 First, one can treat the